msu-eele-fpga/final-project-josh-colter/hdl/rgb_led_avalon/README.md

 # RGB LED Avalon Component

 ## Overview
-This component creates 3 PWM controllers, and assigns a collective period register and 3 duty_cycle registers to control the R,G,and B values of an RGB LED.
+This component creates 3 PWM controllers, and assigns a collective period register and 3 duty_cycle registers to control the R, G, and B values of an RGB LED.
 It is intended for use with the rgb.ko device driver for software control of the RGB LED.

 ## Memory Map
 |Register|Address|